Everybody loves twins.

 - Exercise: Consult your doctor to know which exercise is good for you at each stage of your pregnancy.
 Nonetheless, you need to avoid strenuous activities.

 - Rest : Do so much as you can.
-This will require support from family snd friends
+This will require support from family and friends

 What Are The Risks?

 - Hyperemesis Gravidarum (HG): This is excessive vomitting in pregnancy .
-It can throw the fluid and electrolyte balance of a mother off requiring hospital admission.
+It can cause a significant disruption of the fluid and electrolyte balance of the mother, requiring hospital admission for treatment.